 It is effective as the consumer is in their comfort zone and own environment and psychologically pleased by the approach.

-To combat the rise in the recycled door step selling, the law makers acted and introduced the Doorstep Selling Regulations 2008.
+To combat the rise in the recycled doorstep selling, the lawmakers acted and introduced the Doorstep Selling Regulations 2008.

-Salesman in your home
+Salesman in your Home

 If you are a consumer and are approached by a salesman/sales enterprise that calls to your home or indeed sells to you whilst in your home, then the services sold (if over £42.00) are regulated.
-The seller must provide certain information to you to ensure that they are compliant to the regulations including the right to cancel.
+The seller must provide certain information to you to ensure that they are compliant with the regulations including the right to cancel.

 Failure to provide this information is a criminal offence.

-This includes the sale of timeshare exit products and services to customers at: their home, their workplace or the home of another person’s home.
+This includes the sale of timeshare exit products and services to customers at their home, their workplace or the home of another person’s home.

 Other noticeable sellers in timeshare are:-